Interplay between Superconductivity and Altermagnetism in Disordered Materials and Heterostructures: Superconductor/Altermagnet Heterostructures

 A notable feature of Eq.~\eqref{supercurrent} is the term $\sinh(\kappa_{\omega_n}^+L)$ in the denominator, which can change sign because $\kappa_{\omega_n}^+$ is a complex number for $K\neq0$.
 This sign reversal is indicative of $0-\pi$ transitions \cite{bulaevskii1977superconducting,ryazanov2001coupling}.
 Figure~\ref{SAMS_zeropi} illustrates this: the critical current $I_c$ as a function of temperature $T$ vanishes at a single point, consistent with a $0-\pi$ transition.
 The transition is most clearly visible for $\alpha=0$ and becomes progressively suppressed as $\alpha$ increases.
 For $\alpha=\pi/8$ no transition occurs for the parameters we have chosen.

-This angular dependence has a clear physical origin: the orientation $\alpha = 0$ maximizes the altermagnetic band splitting along the transport direction ($x$-axis), thereby enhancing the mechanism responsible for the $0$–$\pi$ transition.
-In contrast, at $\alpha = \pi/4$, the altermagnetic bands are not spin-split along $x$, making a $0$–$\pi$ transition impossible even if one considers very large $K$.
+The mechanism driving this $0$–$\pi$ transition is similar to the well-known superconductor/ferromagnet/superconductor (S/F/S) case \cite{RevModPhys.77.935}: the exchange field in the F layer causes the pair amplitudes to oscillate in space, \textit{i.e.}, the corresponding inverse length $\kappa_{\omega_n}^{\pm}$ acquire an imaginary component.
+In the S/AM/S junction the effective exchange is anisotropic, it has additional dependence on $\alpha$.
+For $\alpha=0$ the altermagnetic band splitting along the transport direction ($x$ axis) is maximized, thereby enhancing the mechanism responsible for the $0$–$\pi$ transition.
+In contrast, for $\alpha=\pi/4$ the altermagnetic bands are not spin-split along the $x$ direction and the $0$–$\pi$ transition is suppressed.

 Previous studies have predicted $0-\pi$ transitions in altermagnets for clean systems \cite{ouassou2023dc,zhang2024finite,PhysRevB.108.075425,lu2024varphi,PhysRevB.111.165406}.
 However, to the best of our knowledge, here we show for the first time that this effect can persist even in the diffusive limit.